elast27/WordleBot/README.md

 ## Installation
 Feel free to clone this repo or download the code base.
 The project uses Maven to install Jackson Databind, the only necessary dependency.
 No other special installation is required

+## Improvements
+I am considering improving this bot if I have the time.
+Considerations include:
+- add easier user input (UI or other)
+- improving the algorithm used to select the next word.
+- The api uses pagination to reduce request/response latency.
+This unfortunately forces the bot to make multiple requests to acquire all results.
+There could be an improvement to this as well.

+Feel free to suggest other improvements as well.
 ## Conclusion
 Any questions or suggestions can be directed to me at [eric.l.last@gmail.com](mailto:eric.l.last@gmail.com) Thanks for taking the time to check this out :)